ShuJiaLab/HR-FLFM/HRFLFM_DataProc/Readme.md

 #### ACsN - Denoising Algorithm

-This is developed by Biagio Mandracchia, the post doc in our lab ([More info about Biagio->](https://github.com/bmandracchia) / [More info about ACsN->](https://doi.org/10.1038/s41467-019-13841-8)) for camera noising denoising.
+This is developed by Biagio Mandracchia, the post doc in our lab ([More info about Biagio->](https://github.com/bmandracchia) / [More info about ACsN->](https://doi.org/10.1038/s41467-019-13841-8) / [More info about ACsN codes->](https://github.com/ShuJiaLab/ACsN)) for camera noising denoising.

 > Note this section will need parallel computing for computational acceleration.